google/deepvariant/_posts/2024-09-04-blindfolding-deepvariant-surprising-insights-from-hiding-information.markdown

 <figure>
   <img
   	src="{{ site.baseurl }}/assets/images/2024-09-04/figure_6.png"
-  	alt="Figure 4: F1 Scores of single channel models"/>
+  	alt="Figure 4: F1 Scores of single channel models"
+  	class="large-image"/>
   <figcaption style='text-align: center;'>
   	Figure 4: F1 Scores of single channel models compared to baseline.
 Instead of the traditional six base channels, these models kept just one channel in the examples.
 In consequence, these models operated in a much lower information environment.
   </figcaption>